5 Documentation

 style X6 fill:#89D6FB,stroke:none,rx:10,ry:10;

-roxygen2 creates man/ documentation
+roxygen2 creates the NAMESPACE and man/ documentation

-The two pieces of roxygen2 syntax to know are comment blocks and tags:
+Two pieces of roxygen2 syntax to know are comment blocks and tags:

 • Comment blocks are any lines beginning with #'